Brandt Snedeker and Geoff Ogilvy Named 2026 Presidents Cup Captains

 The 2026 Presidents Cup matches were originally scheduled to be played at TPC Harding Park, but the San Francisco Chronicle reported this summer that the city-owned course was instead opting to become the full-time stop of a new PGA Tour event.
 That opened the door for Medinah Country Club, which joins Muirfield Village in Ohio as the only courses in the United States to host both the Presidents Cup and the Ryder Cup.

 Course #3 at Medinah has hosted that include the 2019 BMW Championship, 2012 Ryder Cup, two PGA Championships, three U.S. Opens, the 1988 U.S. Senior Open and three Western Opens (BMW Championship).
-Medinah Country Club is working with the golf course architecture firm of OCM Golf to renovate Course #3 to strengthen the overall golf experience for members, while improving the challenging Course #3 layout for professional tournament play.
+Medinah Country Club worked with Ogilvy’s golf course architecture firm of OCM Golf to renovate Course #3 to strengthen the overall golf experience for members, while improving the challenging Course #3 layout for professional tournament play.

 Tiger Woods captained the US team at the 2019 Presidents Cup at Royal Melbourne Golf Club in Australia.
 The United States Team defeated Captain Ernie Els and the International Team in one of the closest finishes in Cup history, 16-14.